 What is the clinical evidence behind SoftWave OrthoGold 100?

-10+ published studies on unfocused shockwave tissue regeneration.
-Evidence base thinner than focused or radial alternatives.
+15+ published studies on unfocused electrohydraulic shockwave for musculoskeletal applications.
+Evidence base is thinner than focused or radial alternatives.
+Most published studies come from European institutions.
+The SoftWave mechanism differs from focused shockwave, so the broader shockwave literature does not directly apply.
+Independent IRB-approved US trials are limited.
 When evaluating clinical evidence, look for blinded evaluator studies, independent funding sources, and peer-reviewed publications rather than manufacturer-funded white papers or conference posters.
 Evidence quality varies widely between devices in the same category, even when the marketing materials look similar.

 Which specialties use SoftWave OrthoGold 100?

 SoftWave OrthoGold 100 is primarily used by Physical Therapy, Orthopedics, Sports Medicine, Urology, Podiatry.
 Best fit varies by patient mix and practice economics.
-Chiropractic, integrative medicine, and regenerative practices that market stem cell activation and tissue regeneration benefits.
-Cash-pay clinics building premium shockwave service lines.
+Chiropractic, regenerative medicine, and integrative practices that can charge premium cash-pay pricing and want territory scarcity from SoftWave TRT's authorized-practice model.
+Practices whose patient base responds to stem cell and tissue regeneration positioning.

 How long does a SoftWave OrthoGold 100 treatment session take?